Tick42/glue42-instrument-chart-demo/client/README.md

 # Instructions:
 1. Install Glue42 Enterprise.
-2. Clone the repository to a local directory, e.g. C:\work\customer-watchlist.
+2. Clone the repository to a local directory, e.g. C:\work\instrument-chart.
-3. Open a command prompt and navigate to the folder (e.g. `cd C:\work\customer-watchlist`).
+3. Open a command prompt and navigate to the folder (e.g. `cd C:\work\instrument-chart`).
 4. Run `npm install`.
 5. Navigate to the `glue42` subdirectory via File Explorer.
 6. Start the `start.bat` file via a double-click.